chaoss/grimoirelab-tutorial/internals/perceval-backends.md

 # Perceval retrievers

 Perceval is the GrimoireLab component retrieving data from data sources, usually by interacting with service APIs or logs.
-A part of it is generic for all data sources, but most of its code is compose by retrievers.
+A part of it is generic for all data sources, but most of its code is composed by retrievers.
 A retriever is a Perceval component specialized in retrieving data from a specific data source.

 ## Structure of a retriever

-A Perceval retrieved is built with three components:
+A Perceval retriever is built with three components:

 * Client: interacts directly with the data source.
 * Backend: orchestrates the fetching process by using the Client.